What is the full form of FIR?

 FIR assists in the criminal justice process.
 The cops can commence the investigation only after registration of the FIR.
 After registration, the content of the FIR can not be altered except by a supreme court or high court decision.

 Procedure To File FIR

-- When details about a cognizable commission offence are provided orally, it must be written down by police.
+- When details about a cognisable commission offence are provided orally, they must be written down by police.

 - When police record the data, the person who provides the information must sign it.

-- You should sign the report after you have verified the details that the police record is as per the information you have provided.
+- You should sign the report after you have verified that the police record is as per the information you provided.

-- People who are unable to read or write have to place their left thumb impression on the paper until they are sure it is a valid record.
+- People who cannot read or write must place their left thumb impression on the paper until they are sure it is a good record.

-- If the police are not giving the copy of FIR, always demand the copy.
-It is your right to receive it with no cost.
+- If the police are not giving a copy of the FIR, always demand a copy.
+It is your right to receive it at no cost.